-Will Colorado ever get to a point where it handles medical marijuana in the same was as states like New Mexico, what medical pot is covered by workers' comp?
-Phrased differently, will marijuana be a workers' comp benefit in the future?
+Will Colorado ever get to a point where it handles medical marijuana in the same way as states like New Mexico, where medical pot is covered by workers’ comp?
+Phrased differently, will marijuana be a workers’ comp benefit in the future?

 Due to the current political climate, it is impossible to tell.
 The laws around medical marijuana and marijuana use in Colorado are relatively new and still evolving at a rapid pace.
 The first marijuana stores opened in Colorado as of January 2014, so this is still a young area of the law.
 Along with this youth comes a fair amount of uncertainty around how the law will change going forward.
 Depending on how the state legislature is composed at the time the next marijuana-related legislation is passed, the regulations in place could become either more accepting or more restrictive.

-Further complicating the issue is that, ven with these significant changes to the state law, the federal law regarding marijuana remains the same.
+Further complicating the issue is that, when with these significant changes to the state law, the federal law regarding marijuana remains the same.